An ergodic theorem for quantum processes with applications to matrix product states: Introduction

-We consider a process consisting of a sequence of quantum channels obtained by sampling a channel valued random variable along the trajectory of an ergodic dynamical system.
+In the present work, we study general \emph{ergodic sequences} of channels in the following sense.
+Consider a map from the points of a discrete, ergodic dynamical system $\Omega$ to the space quantum channels.
+Starting from any point on $\Omega$, we obtain an ergodic sequence of quantum channels by evaluating the map at the points along the corresponding trajectory.

 Here we answer the following questions: What is the action of an ergodic composition given by equation \eqref{eq:QChannel_Composition}?
 Is there a convergence to a simple and general limit?
-Under assumptions of ergodicity and irreducibility, we obtain a general ergodic theorem (Theorem \ref{thm:main}) which allows us to prove that the process converges exponentially fast to a rank-one channel (Theorem \ref{thm:bound}).
-A key consequence of these theorems is the convergence

-where $Z_n$ is a random, ergodic sequence of strictly positive matrices, \emph{independent of the initial state} $\rho_0$.
+We obtain a general theorem (Theorem \ref{thm:main}) for an ergodic sequence of quantum channels, with an underlying assumption of non-negligible decoherence.
+This theorem states that the sequence of states $\rho_n$ converges to a fixed-point sequence that only depends on the sequence of channels and is independent of the initial state.
+Theorem \ref{thm:bound} then shows that the composition of such channels converges exponentially fast to a stochastic sequence of replacement (rank-one) channels.
+A corollary of this result is the well-known convergence in the translation invariant case to a fixed replacement channel.

-Theorems \ref{thm:main} and \ref{thm:bound} apply also to sequences of completely positive maps, without imposing the trace preserving condition equation \eqref{eq:tracepreserving}.
+Theorems \ref{thm:main} and \ref{thm:bound} also apply to sequences of completely positive maps, without imposing the trace preserving condition equation \eqref{eq:tracepreserving}.
 Such sequences are naturally related to the expectation values of observables in a matrix product state (MPS).
 We apply our results to an ergodic MPS, wherein the matrices in the MPS form an ergodic sequence.
-We derive a formula for the expectation values of observables in a MPS (equation \eqref{eq:MPSformula}), and prove that correlation functions of local observables decay exponentially with their distance in the bulk (Theorem \ref{thm:corelations}). \begin{rem*} We emphasize that the ergodic framework of this work is very general and encompasses time-translation invariant processes, processes formed from independent and identically distributed channels, and processes with correlated randomness, or even pseudo-randomness generated by quasi-periodic dynamics.
-Likewise the ergodic MPS that we consider may be translation invariant, quasi-periodic, or formed from random matrices with arbitrary correlations. \end{rem*}
+We derive a formula for the expectation values of observables in an MPS.
+We then prove (Theorem \ref{thm:corelations}) that the correlation functions of local observables decay exponentially with their distance.